The Process and the Products to Help You Slay your Frontal Wig

 Secure Your Wig

-Begin to secure your lace front wig that has been cut and pre-fit to your head by pressing the edges to your hairline with your nail or a comb where you have the tacky, adhesive substance.
+Begin to secure your wig that has been cut and pre-fit to your head by pressing the edges to your hairline with your nail or a comb where you have the tacky, adhesive substance.

 If you use your fingers and the glue has not dried all of the ways it may turn white and then you will have to remove and restart.